SamDier/BOMoD.jl/README.md

 ### Step 2a) Sample first data points

-The first 2 flavour combintions are obtained using the `sample` function.
+The first two flavour combinations are obtained using the `sample` function.
 ````julia
 first_icecreams = sample(Cone_space,2)
 ````